-5 Wholesalers were believed to have bought and hoarded goods.
+^{4.} Wholesalers were believed to have bought and hoarded goods.
 Consumers also bought in bulk to guard themselves from future inflation.
 These actions shrank supply quickly and contributed to further price increases.
-One widely reported story was that toilet papers would be missing from store shelves, and that consumers in a panic rushed to supermarkets to purchase toilet paper-clearing the store selves indeed.
+One widely reported story was that toilet paper would be missing from store shelves, so consumers, in a panic, rushed to supermarkets to purchase toilet paper-clearing the store selves, indeed.